Turf Fungicide Mode of Action Table

 Single Site or Multi-site?

-Single site turf fungicides are at a medium to high risk of developing resistance.
+Single site turf fungicides are at a medium to high risk of resistance.
 Being single-site means they act at a specific point in the pathogen.

 Rotate.